29 The Middle Ages

 Map of Europe (ca. 650) illustrating the location of the kingdoms during the Middle Ages

-Europe around 650 by Ramsey Muir is in the Public Domain
+Europe around 650 by Ramsey Muir, Public Domain.

 Society in western Europe changed with the new rulers.
 Some of the Roman elite families died out while others became more involved with Church than secular affairs.
 The older values of Latin scholarship and education mostly disappeared, and while literacy remained important, it became a practical skill rather than a sign of elite status.